 Indulge in Frozen Hot Chocolate Serendipity

 Another favorite Christmas activity in New York is to visit Serendipity 3 for their frozen hot chocolate.
 This NYC original spot became famous from the movie Serendipity and its claim to fame is its decadent desserts and over-the-top decor.
-Definitely make a reservation for Serendipity in December!
+You definitely want to make a reservation if you plan on visiting Serendipity in December!

 One of the most famous things to do in Brooklyn is to visit Dyker Heights for the Christmas displays.
 This neighborhood goes all out and people even rent buses to visit these homes during December.
 Being that it is such a popular Christmas Activity for locals it does get busy however, if you’re looking to explore outside of Manhattan then this is a great option.

 I could write an entire post on the Christmas bars and restaurants in New York but in the interest of time, I will just list them all out for you: